PlantandFoodResearch/MCHap/docs/call.rst

 Performance
 -----------

-The performance of ``mchap call`` will depend largely on your data set but can be tuned using the available parameters.
+The performance of ``mchap call`` will largely depend on your data, but it can be tuned using some of the available parameters.
 Generally speaking, ``mchap call`` will be slower for higher ploidy organisms, higher read-depths, and greater numbers of alleles within the input VCF file.